Markup Calculator

 Absolutely.
 A 100% markup means you're doubling the cost to get the selling price.
 Many industries routinely use markups well above 100%.
 Restaurants typically mark up food by 200% to 400%, clothing retailers by 100% to 300%, and jewelry stores by 100% to 300% or more.
 High markups don't necessarily mean enormous profits because they need to cover all the overhead costs that aren't captured in the per-unit cost figure.

 Use the formula: Markup = Margin / (1 − Margin), with both expressed as decimals.
 For a 30% margin, you need a 42.86% markup (0.30 / 0.70).
 For a 50% margin, you need a 100% markup (0.50 / 0.50).
 For a 40% margin, you need a 66.67% markup (0.40 / 0.60).
-The relationship is nonlinear, meaning small increases in target margin require progressively larger jumps in markup as you approach higher percentages.
+Or skip the algebra entirely: pick the "Cost & Margin %" mode, enter your cost and target margin, and read the markup off the results.

 Using a blanket markup across all products is simple but rarely optimal.
 Different products have different competitive dynamics, demand elasticity, and strategic importance.
 Loss leaders, products priced at or below cost to attract customers, make no sense under a uniform markup but can drive overall store traffic and profitability.
 Premium or unique products can support much higher markups than commoditized ones.
 Most successful retailers use variable markup strategies, applying lower markups to price-sensitive staples and higher markups to specialty or impulse items.